cjolowicz/cookiecutter-hypermodern-python/{{cookiecutter.project_name}}/CONTRIBUTING.rst

 Feel free to submit early, though—we can always iterate on this.

-To run linting and code formatting checks before commiting your change, you can install pre-commit as a Git hook by running the following command:
+To run linting and code formatting checks before committing your change, you can install pre-commit as a Git hook by running the following command:

 .. code:: console